pofallon/node-bluesky/README.md

 // * Note that blob support is only preliminary and still needs work
 ```

-See the [tests](node-azure/tree/master/test) for additional examples, and the [wiki](node-azure/wiki) for API documentation and a Road Map.
+See the [tests](node-bluesky/tree/master/test) for additional examples, and the [wiki](node-bluesky/wiki) for API documentation and a Road Map.

 ## Install

 <pre>
-  npm install azure
+  npm install bluesky
 </pre>

 ## Platform Support